SuhasMaddi29/Workiva-Backend-Assessment/README.md

-# AI API Integration Backend
+# Workiva AI API Integration Backend

 A FastAPI-based backend application that integrates with OpenAI's GPT-3.5-turbo model, providing a RESTful API for AI interactions with conversation logging capabilities.